Welcome to Chatham Cheerleading!

 ▪ No jewelry

-▪ Long hair up with Navy bow (Pink bow for October)
+▪ Long hair up with Navy bow (Pink bow for October) - Bows will be provided.

 ▪ All pieces of standard uniform, white no show socks, white sneakers (navy leggings if needed)